Frederik Christian von Haven: Expedition to Arabia

 The expedition to Arabia was Michaelis' idea; he was studying the Bible from comparative historical and linguistic perspectives, so determining details of life in the Middle East was important to his work.
 He considered that Yemen, being isolated, had preserved many traditions and social patterns from the biblical period.
 He wrote to King Frederick V to obtain his support for the venture, and the king agreed.

 Originally Michaelis had planned to send missionaries from the Danish colony at Tranquebar, but decided instead to send trained scholars.
 Von Haven was chosen among other reasons because he had shown himself to be an accomplished linguist.
 When von Haven heard that Maronite monks from Syria were teaching at a college in Rome, he obtained a scholarship to go there and learn Arabic from them.
 There were also many Middle Eastern manuscripts in the Vatican Library, some of which would be useful.
 He left at the end of 1759 and remained abroad for about a year.
 In his absence, the other members of the expedition were appointed by Michaelis and the foreign minister, J. H. E. Bernstorff: the botanist Peter Forsskål, a pupil of Linnaeus, the mathematician and astronomer Carsten Niebuhr, the engraver and miniaturist Georg Wilhelm Baurenfeind, and the physician Christian Carl Kramer.

 When von Haven returned to Copenhagen, he was appointed to a professorship, as was Forsskål.
 On 4 January 1761, the members of the expedition boarded the warship Grønland, which was to take them to Constantinople.
 However, bad weather forced the ship to return to Helsingør several times.
 Von Haven and a large part of the crew fell ill, because the drinking water had quickly become polluted.
-On 11 February, the ship was forced once more to return to Helsingør, and von Haven decided to travel overland to Marseilles and join the expedition there.
+On 11 February, the ship was forced once more to return to Helsingør, and von Haven decided to travel overland to Marseille and join the expedition there.
 His journal of the expedition shows that he prepared thoroughly.
 For example, he watched Professor Kratzenstein in Copenhagen make plaster casts of inscriptions and demonstrate how he cut off a block of inscribed marble.
 In addition, he bought books and wrote to people who were considered authorities on Arab history, culture and language.